Soreine/Hexode/README.md

 User interactions may update the state and thus, provoke a new rendering of the state through a new visual representation.

-Our state-tree wil be the following:
+Our state-tree will be the following:

 ```json
 {